Sudbury mayor joins group asking premier to override charter of rights to deal with encampments

 "Why don’t we put in, 'use the notwithstanding clause,' or something like that?" the premier said.
 "Let's see if (the mayors) have the backbone to do it."

-That challenge was met Thursday when the mayor of 13 of the biggest cities in the province sent an open letter to Ford, formally requesting the use the clause if necessary to pass laws to ban homeless encampments.
+That challenge was met Thursday when the mayor of the biggest cities in the province sent an open letter to Ford, formally requesting the use the clause if necessary to pass laws to ban homeless encampments.

 "The provincial government is requested to become an intervenor on any court case that restricts the ability of municipalities to regulate and prohibit encampments, advocating for the principle endorsed by the U.S. Supreme Court … that courts should not be dictating homelessness policy," the letter reads.